luxonis/depthai-hardware/docs/source/pages/BW2098POE.rst

     For more information on how to start with POE devices, check our guide `Getting started with PoE <https://docs.luxonis.com/en/latest/pages/tutorials/getting-started-with-poe/>`__.

-The PoE Board accepts power input either from a 5.5m x 2.1mm barrel jack (5V +/-10%) or from the RJ-45 connector upsteam from the 802.3af, Class 3 PoE circuitry.
-A jumper near the MIPI FFC connector allows for user selction of the input power source.
+The PoE Board accepts power input either from a 5.5m x 2.1mm barrel jack (5V +/-10%) or from the RJ-45 connector upstream from the 802.3af, Class 3 PoE circuitry.
+A jumper near the MIPI FFC connector allows for user selection of the input power source.
 Booting can be accomplished from either the USB interface or from the eMMC or NOR flash on the :ref:`OAK-SoM-Pro <bw2099>`, and boot selection is configured with the DIP switch bank near the barrel jack connector.
 With the :ref:`OAK-FFC-IMX378 <bg0249>` camera and the OAK-SoM-Pro running inference, power consumption is typically 3.3W.